-The primary entry of the building shall face a public right of way and the established front yard of the site.
+The primary entry of the building shall face Bay Avenue.
 The primary building entry shall be easily discernable on the principal façade of the building through the use of distinctive architectural features and appropriate lighting.
 Signage shall not be considered as a substitute for a properly designed entry.